 Liverpool have developed a handy knack of finding value in the transfer market in recent years – not to mention an equally handy knack of getting good money for their fringe players.

-Liverpool invested heavily over the summer as they look to win their first Premier League title, signing Alisson, Naby Keita, Fabinho and Xherdan Shaqiri for around £167million combined.
+Liverpool invested heavily in the summer of 2018, signing Alisson, Naby Keita, Fabinho and Xherdan Shaqiri for around £167million combined.